Beau Bennett: Junior

 Bennett committed in June 2009 to play for Penticton's British Columbia Hockey League (BCHL) team, the Penticton Vees.
-He chose Penticton over the Western Hockey League (WHL)'s Calgary Hitmen and the United States Hockey League (USHL)'s Tri-City Storm, the two teams owning his major junior and USHL playing rights, respectively.
+He chose Penticton over the Western Hockey League's (WHL) Calgary Hitmen and the United States Hockey League's (USHL) Tri-City Storm, the two teams owning his major junior and USHL playing rights, respectively.
 While only a rookie, Bennett was placed on the top forward line alongside team captain Denver Manderson at center and Alex Szczechura at left wing.

-Bennett had an incredibly strong start to his season before being named to represent his country at the World Junior A Challenge.
-After contributing three goals and four points and winning a gold medal, Bennett returned to Penticton to record ten goals and ten assists in nine games.
-In December, he was named top forward at the Canadian Junior Hockey League (CJHL) prospects games in Winkler, Manitoba.
-In January, Bennett played in the BCHL All-Star Game.
+Bennett had a strong start to his season before being named to represent the United States at the 2009 World Junior A Challenge.
+After contributing three goals and four points and winning a gold medal, Bennett returned to Penticton to record 10 goals and 10 assists in nine games.
+In December 2009, he was named top forward at the Canadian Junior Hockey League (CJHL) prospects games in Winkler, Manitoba.
+In January 2010, Bennett played in the BCHL All-Star Game.

-Towards the end of the season, due to an injury to the top line's centerman, Denver Manderson, Bennett was switched to center, a position he had never played.
-He flourished in the position, and in the final regular season game, he scored four points to tie Mark Zengerle for the league scoring title with 120 points.
-(Bennett had 41 goals and 79 assists; Zengerle had 33 goals and 87 assists.)
+Towards the end of the 2009–10 season, due to an injury to the top line's center, Denver Manderson, Bennett was switched to center, a position he had never played.
+He flourished in the position, and in the final regular season game, he scored four points to tie Mark Zengerle for the league scoring title with 120 points (Bennett had 41 goals and 79 assists; Zengerle had 33 goals and 87 assists).

-In the Interior Conference Finals, the Vees were facing elimination by the opposing Vernon Vipers.
-The Vipers hosted Game 5, which went into triple overtime.
+In the Interior Conference finals, the Vees were facing elimination by the opposing Vernon Vipers.
+The Vipers hosted game 5, which went into triple overtime.
 After helping force a 2–2 tie by scoring a goal, Bennett set up the play that gave the Vees another chance at victory.
 After receiving a pass, he beat the Vipers' defenders and approached the right side of the net, followed-up by teammate Denver Manderson as well as Vernon defensemen.
-Feinting an attempt at a wraparound goal, he used a skillful backhand pass through his skates to Manderson that the Vernon goaltender, Graeme Gordon, did not notice.
+Feinting an attempt at a wraparound goal, he used a backhand pass through his skates to Manderson that the Vernon goaltender, Graeme Gordon, did not notice.
 Making as though he still carried the puck, he swept around the back of the net, with Gordon following to cover his right (net's left) side of the net, leaving his left (net's right) wide open for Manderson to shoot the perfectly-placed puck into the net.
-Despite the Game 5 victory in overtime, however, the Vees went on to be defeated in the subsequent game 6.
+Despite the game 5 victory in overtime, however, the Vees went on to be defeated in the subsequent game 6.

 Despite the less-than-perfect end to his season, Bennett was named the BCHL's Rookie of the Year, as well as the recipient of the Penticton Vees' Leading Scorer Award and the Rookie of the Year Award.